Recent Road Accident Fund Payouts

 • medical costs (including likely future costs) associated with your injuries

-• and loss of income or support as a direct result of your injuries.
+• loss of income or support as a direct result of your injuries.

 A suitably experienced attorney can determine if your claim has merit.
 The attorney will also be familiar with past RAF payouts for claims involving similar elements to yours.